akoranne/custom-eureka-registry/README.md

-# Simple Registry
+# Service Registry

-This is a sample project that creates a registry server.
+This is example of OSS Netflix Eureka-based service registry server.

 To build it..